UpstreamDataInc/amodbus/doc/source/server.rst

 Server
 ======

-Pymodbus offers servers with transport protocols for
+amodbus offers servers with transport protocols for

 - *Serial* (RS-485) typically using a dongle
 - *TCP*